ethereum/consensus-specs/specs/networking/p2p-interface.md

 ### Topic advertisement

-#### Interop

-This feature will not be used in the interoperability testnet.

 #### Mainnet

+discv5's topic advertisement feature is not expected to be ready for mainnet launch of Phase 0.

-In mainnet, we plan to use discv5’s topic advertisement feature as a rendezvous facility for peers on shards (thus subscribing to the relevant gossipsub topics).
+Once this feature is built out and stable, we expect to use topic advertisement as a rendezvous facility for peers on shards.
+Until then, the ENR [attestation subnet bitfield](#attestation-subnet-bitfield) will be used for discovery of peers on particular subnets.

 # Design decision rationale